siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 It would, therefore,  be natural that all the test measurement data be linked to an activity and to the subject performing it.
 However, the data collected is highly fragmented, with the recorded data spread across 3 files.

-   a) A very wide measurement data file with reading values for 561 features
+   (a) A very wide measurement data file with reading values for 561 features<br/>
-   b) A single column file, listing the activity performed.
-Each row corresponds to a row in a).
+   (b) A single column file, listing the activity performed.
+Each row corresponds to a row in (a).<br/>
-   c) A single column file, listing the test subject involved.
-Similarly, every row corresponds to a row in a).
+   (c) A single column file, listing the test subject involved.
+Similarly, every row corresponds to a row in (a).<br/>

 These files resides in the `test` subdirectory as is the nature of the collection.
 A similar set for data recorded during training is found in the `train` subdirectory.